 Most retirement communities will want to verify that you are a good fit before you are allowed to join.
-The more exclusive the community, the more thoroughly it will scrutinize you.
+The more exclusive the community, the more thoroughly potential residents will be scrutinized.

 Management may ask for your financial records and references.
-You can talk to your real estate agent and the community residents to find out what kind of questions you will be asked.
+You can talk to your real estate agent and the community residents to determine what kind of questions you will be asked.

 You can also ask management directly.
 Find out what they are looking for before you apply, so you can prepare and increase your odds of acceptance.